Drew Waters Preview, Player Props: Royals vs. Mariners

-On Saturday, Drew Waters (.200 batting average in his past 10 games, with a double, two triples, five walks and two RBI) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 4:10 PM ET.
+The Kansas City Royals, including Drew Waters and his .483 slugging percentage over his past 10 games, take on starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent game against the Mariners.
+He notched a home run while going 1-for-3 in his last game against the Mariners.

 Drew Waters Game Info & Props vs. the Mariners